 - If you're planning a festive feast, be cautious about sharing human food with your pets.
 Some ingredients, like onions and garlic, can be harmful to animals.

-- Easter favourites hot cross bun are also off the menu for our for our pets, as raisins and sultanas are both poisonous.
+- Easter favourites hot cross bun are also off the menu for our pets, as raisins and sultanas are both poisonous.

 - While a small serving of plain cooked meat is usually safe, avoid seasoning or using any sauces such as gravy that may contain harmful ingredients.